fortana-co/request.js/README.md

 If you pass a `retry` object, even an empty one, and your request throws an exception, __request.js__ retries it up to `retries` times and [backs off exponentially](https://en.wikipedia.org/wiki/Exponential_backoff).

-If on any retry you regain connectivity and type is `'data'` or `'error'` instead of `'exception'`, the `request` method stops retrying your request and returns the usual `{ value, type, ...rest }`.
+If on any retry you regain connectivity and type is `'success'` or `'error'` instead of `'exception'`, the `request` method stops retrying your request and returns the usual `{ data, type, ...rest }`.

 If you want to set a custom condition for when to retry a request, pass your own `shouldRetry` function.
-It receives the usual response, `{ value, type, ...rest }`, and the current backoff vaules, `{ retries, delay }`.
+It receives the usual response, `{ data, type, ...rest }`, and the current backoff vaules, `{ retries, delay }`.
 If it returns a falsy value __request.js__ stops retrying your request.

 The `shouldRetry` function also lets you react to individual retries before `request` is done executing all of them, if you want to do that.
 See the example above.